mvahaste/www/README.md

 #### 🛠️ How It Works

-1. **Triggered on every successful deployment** to Vercel or can be run manually.
+1. **Triggered on every push** to the `main` branch or can be triggered manually.
 2. Uses `puppeteer` to capture screenshots of the site in both light and dark modes.
 3. Saves the screenshots as:
    - `screenshot-light.png`
    - `screenshot-dark.png`
 4. If any changes are detected, the updated screenshots are committed and pushed automatically.

-To prevent an infinite loop of deployments and commits, a custom script checks for meaningful changes in the application before proceeding with a build.
-It ignores files and directories that don't impact the deployed app.
+To prevent infinite loops, the workflow is set to ignore changes to the `screenshots/` directory, as well as a few other files that should not trigger the workflow.

 > The repository name, API URL, and access token are all pulled from default environment variables — no hardcoding.